FOREX-Dollar gains as U.S. recovery bets stoke Treasury yields

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, Additional reporting by Kevin Buckland in Tokyo; editing by Philippa Fletcher, Larry King)
+(Reporting by Iain Withers, Additional reporting by Kevin Buckland in Tokyo; editing by Philippa Fletcher)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.